bmg466/PA24N2V4L/README.md

 # PA24N2V4L
 rev4.01
-FW for the TOF MPD AMPLIFIER bords stm8lc8t6
+FW for the TOF-MPD AMPLIFIER bords stm8lc8t6
 CREATED BY BMG
 EDITED BY BAS